LMCache/LMCache/README.md

 You can also change the `model` variable to use different models.

-The vLLM engines are ready after you see the logs like this:
+The vLLM engine is ready after you see the logs like this:
 ```
 INFO:     Started server process [865615]
 INFO:     Waiting for application startup.